 When you send a few locations with the same username, these locations will be connected with a line, so you can see a route:

 Managing Time Based Location Layers

-Track User Locations can disapear after some time, if you enable that possibility in plugin options.
+Track User Locations can disappear after some time, if you enable that possibility in plugin options.
 The same is about Temporary Locations and Temporary Polygons - they disappear from the map after definite period of time that you set in plugin settings (12, 24 or 48 hours).